Chapter 3:

 “I have eyes.
 I hate using my ears!”
 Kitezh snorted, after snatching the flyer from the girl, who surprisingly isn’t unnerved.

-This time, It is being attacked by swamp wolves.
-Normally they are just large wolves adapted to marsh environments.
+This time, it was being attacked by swamp wolves.
+Normally, they were just large wolves adapted to marsh environments.
 Of course, the Demon Lord wouldn’t just randomly summon them to a town like that.
-The notes say they have been cursed with dark poison magic.
+The notes said they have been cursed with dark poison magic.

-These wolves have been intentionally infecting the farm life, and are going after the river to pollute it.
-Considering it is a river connected to the city of Kitezh, it is very important that they stop this horde.
+These wolves have been intentionally infecting the farm life, and were going after the river to pollute it.
+Considering it was a river connected to the city of Kitezh, someone needed to stop this horde.

 However, of all the details in the task, the one that stood out was the text “Bring Kitezh the Invisible Phenomenon.”

-“You think I’m going to join because you forged an extra note in this quest?” asked Kitezh, and she slaps the paper back in the cute girl’s hands.
+“You think I’m going to join because you forged an extra note in this quest?” asked Kitezh, and she slapped the paper back in the cute girl’s hands.

 “No no no!
 I swear the quest was written like this when we got it.
 I can ask the guildmaster to be sure as well.”
 The girl turned around.
 “Hey, guildmaster Askold!
 Did my task have Kitezh as part of this quest?”